flowershow/flowershow-app/content/blog/howto-publish-vault-quickly-easily.md

 ## STEP 3: Create a GitHub Repository for Syncing

 1. Create a Github repository.
 This will act as a backup and sync point between Obsidian and Flowershow.
-2. Click on the **Quickstart Publish** button in FlowerShow.
-3. Follow the link to create a GitHub repository from the template.
+2. Use our [template repostory](https://github.com/flowershow/flowershow-cloud-template) -- click "Use this template" button to create a new repository (can be private if you want).

 ## STEP 4: Connect Flowershow to Your GitHub Repository

-1. Go back to Flowershow Cloud dashboard.
+1. Go back to Flowershow Cloud dashboard
+2. Choose either option for creating a new site (or click [here](https://cloud.flowershow.app/new))
 2. Select the GitHub repository you just created.
-3. Click **Create Website**—FlowerShow will set up your site in seconds\!
+3. Click **Create Website** — your Flowershow will set up your site in seconds!

 ## STEP 5: Sync Your Obsidian Vault & Publish

-1. Open Obsidian and go to the **Flowershow plugin settings**.
+1. Go back to Obsidian and go to the **Flowershow plugin settings**.
 2. Enter the details for your GitHub repository.
-3. Click **Sync** to upload your notes.
-4. Finally, hit **Publish All**—and that’s it!
+3. Go to the Flowershow button in the sidebar and **select the notes to publish** — and that’s it!

 ## Conclusion